LukeShortCloud/rootpages/src/virtualization/kubernetes_administration.rst

 3. Upgrade all Nodes at the same time.
 This will cause downtime.

-Minikube
+minikube
 ~~~~~~~~

-Minikube can be upgraded by starting with a specified Kubernetes version (or use "latest").
+minikube can be upgraded by starting with a specified Kubernetes version (or use "latest").
 [29]

 .. code-block:: sh

    $ minikube stop
-   $ minikube start --kubernetes-version=<VERSION>
+   $ minikube start --kubernetes-version ${KUBERNETES_VERSION}

 kubeadm
 ~~~~~~~